jaguardado123/hangman/README.md

 ### Before You Start

-Before you start writing any code, remember that this is a project and you will be graded based on your development process and NOT the finished outcome.
-Make sure to read through this README so you have a good idea of how to complete this project using BDD, TDD, and CI.
+Before you start writing any code, remember you will be graded based on your development process and **NOT** the finished outcome.
+Make sure to read through this README to have a good understanding of how to complete this project.
 To avoid losing any points, make sure you follow the rules below.

 **Rules:**

-- Do NOT commit & push directly into the master/main branch.
+- Do **NOT** commit & push directly into the master/main branch.
-- Do NOT merge broken code into the master/main branch. (*You can still commit & push to your other branches*)
+- Do **NOT** merge broken code into the master/main branch. (*You can still commit & push to your other branches*)
-- Do NOT merge into the master/main branch without a pull request.
+- Do **NOT** merge into the master/main branch without a pull request.
-- Do NOT merge into the master/main branch without a filling out your `pull_request_template.md` file.
+- Do **NOT** merge into the master/main branch without filling out your `pull_request_template.md` file.

 <br>

-## Design & Planning
+## Design & Planning (Validation)

-This phase utilizes **Behaviour-Driven Development (BDD)** to determine the application's behaviour and fucntionality from the customer's request.
+This phase utilizes <span style="color: #0096FF">**Behaviour-Driven Development (BDD)**</span> to determine the application's behaviour and fucntionality from the customer's request.
 For this phase you do not need to add any material, simply read through it to understand the behaviour of this application.

-Assume a customer has reached out to you and has offered you lots of money to build them a Hangman Game mobile app.
-The following is their pitch.

 **Customer Request:**